 Pay or not pay the manager?

 In my personal opinion, the HOA should pay the manager for all the effort if the HOA elects for self-management of a condominium.
-An unpaid manager will very quickly become frustrated and disillusioned, especially when the neighbors decide not to cooperate much.
+An unpaid manager will quickly become frustrated and disillusioned, especially when the neighbors decide not to cooperate much.

 Are you planning to purchase a condominium in Costa Rica?
 Contact us now; we have all the necessary expertise to assist you in your purchase.